56th NAACP Image Awards

 The 56th NAACP Image Awards, presented by the NAACP, honored outstanding representations and achievements of people of color in motion pictures, television, music, and literature during the 2024 calendar year.
 The ceremony aired on February 22, 2025, on BET and simulcasted on CBS.
 Untelevised Image Awards categories were livestreamed February 21 on the Image Awards website.

 Submissions were received online from August 26 to November 8, 2024, and public online voting on the shortlisted nominations for performance categories ran from January 7 to February 7, 2025, on the Image Awards website.

 Winners and nominees

 Dave Chappelle was honored with the President's Award.

 Kamala Harris was honored with the Chairman's Award.

 Keke Palmer received the award for Entertainer of the Year.

 Alondra Nelson received the Digital Civil Rights Award.

-All nominees are listed below, and the winners will be listed in bold.
+All nominees are listed below, and the winners are listed in bold.